Book

 The party politics literature suggests that an institutionalized party system can be key for well-functioning democracies.
 Do the benefits of strong parties also extend to women’s descriptive representation?
 We argue that increasing parties’ strength can perpetuate and even intensify parties’ pre-existing patterns of exclusion of particular groups, including women, when elites are gender-biased.
 While stronger parties are better able to carry out their organizational goals, we contend that increasing gender equity is often not part of such goals.
 To evaluate this argument, we combine an exogenous electoral reform that increased parties’ ability to control their members in Brazil with a regression discontinuity design.
 We find that while the reform increased parties’ ability to pursue their organizational goals, it increased the gap in votes between men and women.
 Further, we demonstrate that the behavior of men towards women co-partisans drives this pattern.
 These findings highlight the unintended consequences of institutional engineering.

 Eastman, Abbie, Andrea Junqueira, Ali Kagalwala, Andrew Philips, and Guy Whitten.
 2024.
 “Volatile Pies: Modeling Compositional Volatility.”
-Social Science Quartely.
+Social Science Quarterly.
 Available here.

 Objective: To demonstrate the utility of modeling compositional volatility in substantive domains beyond budgeting.
 Methods: We show how to model compositional volatility on its own or as a part of a system of equations in which the component parts of the compositional outcome variable are also modeled.
 Results: Using data on the volatility of support for German political parties, we demonstrate the usefulness of stand-alone models of compositional volatility.
 Using data on the volatility of income shares in the United States, we demonstrate the usefulness of modeling volatility together with compositional components.
 Conclusion: There is considerable potential for modeling compositional volatility.

 Junqueira, Andrea, Ali Kagalwala, and Christine Lipsmeyer.
 2023.
 “What’s Your Problem?
 How Issue Ownership and Partisan Discourse Influence Personal Concerns.”
-Social Science Quartely.
+Social Science Quarterly.
 Available here.

 Objective: Politics around the world has become more divisive.
 We ask if the influence of far-right parties extends to personal concerns and argue that a theory combining issue ownership with partisan discourse can explain personal policy salience.
 Method: Using aggregate Eurobarometer data, we create compositional models to estimate the effect of partisan discourse on pocketbook policy concerns.
 We focus on whether these elite messages influence concerns differently depending on the presence of a far-right party.
 Results: We find that more partisan discussion about law-and-order issues influences relative personal concerns on security and immigration issues across ideological groups when a far-right party is present.
 Conclusions: Our findings suggest that an “issue owning” party can alter how people interpret politics and view their own concerns.
 Far-right parties influence the perceptions of people across ideologies.
 Research showed that these parties can influence parties and voters; we show that they can shape personal perceptions.

 Junqueira, Andrea, Thiago Silva, and Guy Whitten.
 2023.
 “What About Us?
 Political Competition, Economic Performance, Immigration, and Nativist Appeals.”
-Social Science Quartely.
+Social Science Quarterly.
 Available here.

 Objective: To develop and test theoretical expectations about when political parties will make more or fewer nativist appeals in their electoral campaigns.
 Methods: We use spatial autoregressive models to test our claims about the ways in which electoral competition drives nativist appeals.
 Results: We find strong support for our theoretical expectations on how spatial and temporal processes influence parties’ nativist appeals.
 We also find strong support for our expectations on how the percentage of foreign-born population shapes nativist appeals by government parties and how economic performance shapes nativist appeals by opposition parties.
 Conclusion: Spatial party competition conditions the relationship between economic performance, immigration, and parties’ nativist appeals, revealing the strategic behavior of political parties in their choices of when to make nativist appeals more or less prominent in their electoral campaigns.